flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

     ![Airport Chart Information](../../assets/flypados3/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}

 - Autoland:
-    - If an Autoland is planned then set this to Yes.
+    - If an Autoland is planned, then set this to Yes.

 ### Example Data